mharrisb1/logging518/README.md

 `logging518.config.fileConfig` simply deserializes the TOML file you pass in (using `tomli`/`tomlib`) and passes the contents to `logging.config.dictConfig`.

-`logging518.config.fileConfig` uses the [tool table](https://peps.python.org/pep-0518/#tool-table) to look up the configuration.
-All logging config should be defined under `tool.logging`.
+`logging518.config.fileConfig` uses the [tool table](https://peps.python.org/pep-0518/#tool-table) in your TOML file to look up the configuration.
+All logging config should be defined under `tool.logging` in the tool table.

 ```toml
 [tool.logging]